ADITYA-kus/ADITYA-kus/README.md

 <br />

 <!--Start Intro-->
 <p align="left">I am a Data Science enthusiast.
-I specialize in building end-to-end data solutions, from automated *Web Scraping* to interactive dashboards.
-I have a strong foundation in statistical modeling and am currently diving deep into *Deep Learning, with plans to specialize in **NLP*</p>
+I specialize in building end-to-end data solutions, from automated *Web Scraping** to interactive dashboards.
+I have a strong foundation in statistical modeling and am currently diving deep into **Deep Learning**, with plans to specialize in **NLP**</p>

 - ✨ Student of life :
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.